phuang1024/phuang1024/piano.md

 * Chopin: Etude Op.
 10 No. 5
 * Mozart: Piano Sonata No. 8

-## Completed Pieces
+Pieces I will practice in the future:

+* Schubert/Liszt: Standchen
+* Ravel: Gaspard de la Nuit

-Significant pieces that I have mastered.
+Significant pieces that I have mastered:

 * Chopstix